colts70/The-Sematic-Stack/README.md

 | No provenance for truth arbitration | Provides deterministic provenance |

 ---
+The Competitive Advantage
+If you implement this today, you are essentially providing a "VIP lane" for LLM crawlers.

+Trust: You provide machine-verifiable provenance (/authority and /integrity).

+Clarity: You eliminate ambiguity (e.g., distinguishing "Apple" the fruit from "Apple" the tech company) at the very first hop.

+Efficiency: AI models use fewer "tokens" to understand your site, making your content more likely to be cited in AI search results.

 # 🚀 Why HESS / DFH Is the Strongest SEO advantage possible
 HESS / DFH does not compete with traditional SEO.